 Getting enough protein, calcium and iron while on a plant-based diet can be challenging… but when you remove high FODMAP foods, balancing your diet can become a lot harder.

-We’ve been busy developing recipes to help and have 270 vegetarian and 200 vegan options available in the FODMAP club.
+We’ve been busy developing recipes to help and have 430+ vegetarian recipes which includes 320+ vegan options available in the FODMAP Made Easy programme.

 Avoid FODMAP stacking with dietitian reviewed recipes